tue-alga/cartocrow/src/CONTRIBUTE.md

 - When declaring pointer or reference variables, always place the * adjacent to the type (e.g. const char* my_variable).
 - Whenever spreading function parameters/arguments over multiple lines, always put the first one on a new line.
 Prefer to use exactly 1 parameter/argument per line.
 - When using abbreviations in camel case, only capitalize the first letter of the abbreviation.
+- Use the "const" qualifier wherever possible.
+This clearly indicates the intent of not changing the variable.
+This also applies to simple typed method parameters that are copy constructed (e.g. function(const int arg)).
+This clearly separates input parameters from output and input/output parameters, because the fact that the parameter is copy-constructed is implicit.
+It also forces the variable to stay the same for the scope fo the method.
+- Generally, initialize the default values of data structs in the default constructor or set them using initialization methods, such as in a factory class.
+These default values are often disconnected from the concept of the struct and should not show up in the documentation.
+Additionally, a data struct may have different default values for different use cases.
+Setting the defaults for one case in the struct declaration may incorrectly imply preference for that use case.

 Unfortunately, I have been unable to find a code formatter that can be customized to enforce this code style.
 The "code_style_clion.xml" file is the closest approximation so far, with the exception of not placing opening parentheses on a new line and adding an extra level of indentation for lists in parentheses manually placed on a new line (e.g. argument lists).